katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 Note:
 - Developing software in small teams for over a decade with Neontribe.
-We build work a lot with non-profits to build digital tools that compliment their over-stretched services.
+We work a lot with non-profits to build digital tools that compliment their over-stretched services.
 - I've also been rasing children for a quarter of a century and dabbled in other industries.
 - I've noticed some things about how people work together/ behave in groups/ treat each other & been involved in projects that break down because of communication
 - Going to share some practical tips - how and why Elm helps make happier, more productive teams